anxhukumar/Mini--practice-projects/README.md

 - Might contain bugs
 - Could be poorly optimized
 - Might lack proper documentation

-## 📝 Note to Visitors

-If you're looking for my professional work and serious projects, please check out my other repositories.
-This one is just for fun!

 ---
 *Remember: I believe perfection is the enemy of learning, sometimes you just need to play around and have fun with code!* 🎈